To enter and remain in the United States as a student on a non-immigrant visa, you

 I-20 Form - When you are admitted to the University, you are sent an I-20 form.
 You must present this form to the U.S. Consulate to receive an F-1 visa.
-The SEVIS Form I-20 consists of three pages (page 2 contains instructions and page 3 is for signatures).
-The expiration date in item #5 of the I-20 is the expected date of completion for your academic program.
+The SEVIS Form I-20 consists of three pages (page 3 contains instructions and page 2 is for signatures).
+The program end date under Program of Study on the I-20 is the expected date of completion for your academic program.
 Each F-1 student must retain his/her Form I-20 to establish legal status in the U.S.

 DS-2019 Form - If you are accepted as an exchange student or come as an exchange scholar, the Office of Global Education will send you this form.
 You must present this form to the U.S. Consulate to receive a J-1 visa.
 The DS-2019 form shows the authorized program participation dates and a description of the exchange program.

 I-94 -The I-94 is the Arrival/Departure Record issued by the U.S. Customs and Border Protection (CBP) when you enter the United States.
 Your I-94 record confirms that you have been legally